Good nutrition reduces risk of metabolic syndrome

 GEHA members enrolled in HDHP, Standard and High Option plans can enroll in the Health Rewards program, designed to be simple by rewarding you for activities you’re probably already doing.
-Our Health Balance digital platform gives you even more ways to earn rewards, including online wellness workshops and fitness tracking activities.
+Our Health Balance digital platform gives you even more ways to earn rewards, including online wellness workshops.
 Learn more and register for an account today.

 This is a brief description of the features of Government Employees Health Association, Inc.'s medical plans.
 Before making a final decision, please read the GEHA Federal brochures which are available at geha.com/PlanBrochure.
 All benefits are subject to the definitions, limitations, and exclusions set forth in the Federal brochure.

 “The Role of Diet in Metabolic Syndrome.” nih.gov, National Institutes of Health, 25 February 2008.